COMPARISON

 PDFBolt data flow:

-2. PDFBolt processes the document externally
+2. PDFBolt processes the document using its cloud infrastructure

 3. Generated PDF returns over the network